 Sleep masks are more than beauty essentials.
 These small yet effective relaxation tools can help you get the light-free, restful sleep you deserve.
-This project is a three-in-one winner: quick and easy as part of our Fast Fridays series, an excellent ScrapBusters option, and a great gift idea for Mother’s Day, which will be here before you know it!
+This project is a three-in-one winner: quick and easy as part of our Fast Fridays series, an excellent ScrapBusters option, and a great gift idea!
 Our masks combine pretty quilting cotton on the outside, with a sweet ruffle, and soothing Mulberry Silk Charmeuse on the inside.

 Fast Fridays is all about creating something wonderful in no time at all.
 Based on the supplies you have on hand, you can create multiple masks in a single afternoon.
 We made three, using some favorite fabrics from our Sew4Home stash.
 Regular visitors may recognize these petite prints from our Grandma Anna’s Pillows.
 The soft colors and delicate motifs look lovely with the two pastel colors we selected in Mulberry Silk Charmeuse.

 There is often confusion over the difference between silk and satin charmeuse.
 The distinction is natural versus man-made.
 Silk is spun from the natural silk protein filament produced by the silk worm.
 Satin is a man-made fabric produced from polymers.
 Charmeuse is the weave that produces the soft, silky finish.